Tatiana is a business-minded writer who shares informative insights with other entrepreneurs.

 Great!
 Now it’s time to narrow it down.
 Here are some ways to weed out the good from the great:

-Make a list of local competitors’ names and avoid any names that are similar.
+- Make a list of local competitors’ names and avoid any similar names.

 Using the tips above, cross out names on your list and narrow it down to the ones that would really be good for the business.